SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Experiments

 \subsubsection{Results on Large Models}

-We further evaluate our method on two large models, Qwen3-235B-A22B by \cite{qwen3} and DeepSeek-V2.5-236B \cite{DS-V2}, see Tab.~\ref{tab:deepseek-qwen-ptq}.
+We further evaluate our method on two large models, Qwen3-235B-A22B by \cite{qwen3} and DeepSeek-V2.5-236B \cite{DS-V2}, see Tab.~\ref{tab:deepseek-qwen-ptq} in the appendix.
 Notably, these are both MoE models, and the latter uses Multi-head Latent Attention (MLA).
 This underlines the robustness of SINQ to different architectures.